US fighter jets strike Iran-linked sites in Syria in retaliation for attacks on US troops – KION546

 A senior defense official said the sites were chosen because the IRGC stores the types of munitions there that were used in the strikes against U.S. bases and troops.
 The two officials briefed reporters after the strikes on condition of anonymity to provide details on the mission that had not yet been made public.

-Meanwhile Friday, an Iranian semiofficial news agency, Tasnim, said gunmen in east Syria fired 10 rockets on a base housing American troops in retaliation for the U.S. airstrikes.
-A U.S. official confirmed the rocket attack and said there were no reported casualties.

-And, the Islamic Resistance in Iraq, an umbrella group for several Iran-backed groups, said fighters attacked al-Assad airbase in western Iraq with a suicide drone.
-U.S. officials said it was shot down a few kilometers away and did not hit the base.

-According to the Pentagon, as of Thursday there had been at least 19 attacks on U.S. bases and personnel in Iraq and Syria since Oct.
-17. Air Force Brig.
-Gen. Pat Ryder said 21 U.S. personnel were injured in two of those assaults when drones targeted al-Assad airbase in Iraq and al-Tanf garrison in Syria.
+According to the Pentagon, there have now been at least 19 attacks on U.S. bases and personnel in Iraq and Syria since Oct.
+17, including three new ones Thursday.
+Air Force Brig.
+Gen. Pat Ryder said 21 U.S. personnel were injured in two of those assaults that used drones to target al-Asad Airbase in Iraq and al-Tanf Garrison in Syria.

 In a statement, Defense Secretary Lloyd Austin said the “precision self-defense strikes are a response to a series of ongoing and mostly unsuccessful attacks against U.S. personnel in Iraq and Syria by Iranian-backed militia groups that began on October 17.”